-For the consumer credit specialist business, a conservative adjustment was considered in 2020 for loans that benefitted from a moratorium.
+For the consumer credit specialist business, a conservative adjustment had been considered in 2020 for loans that benefitted from a moratorium.
 In 2021, this adjustment was reversed in connection with the satisfactory return to payment observed on these loans.
-However, a conservative adjustment was made to compensate for the unusual level of late payments.
+However, a conservative adjustment was made to compensate for the atypical level of late payments.